-I have already touched on the topic of onboarding in the blog post on collaboration success factors.
-Here, too, the wrong approach can make the difference between success and failure and, as already emphasized in the diselva Nearshore Excellence Framework, the success of a nearshore project depends not only on the technology, but also on good integration of the teams.
+In the blog post about the collaboration success factors , I have already touched on the topic of onboarding.
+Again, the wrong approach can make or break and as already emphasized in the diselva Nearshore Excellence Framework , the success of a nearshore project depends not only on the technology, but also on a good integration of the teams.

-What should be avoided at all costs is onboarding the entire nearshoring team at the same time.
-This only leads to the people not being picked up both personally and professionally.
+What should be avoided at all costs is simultaneous onboarding of the entire nearshoring team.
+This only leads to the fact that the people are not picked up, both personally and professionally.
 Frustration and loss of quality are inevitable.
-Step-by-step onboarding can ensure that knowledge can be passed on within the nearshoring team and that there is enough time to answer open questions.
+Step-by-step onboarding can ensure that knowledge can be shared within the nearshoring team and that there is enough time to answer open questions.

 So what does that look like?
-If we assume the target image of a balanced team setup (onsite and remote/nearshoring), then it would be as follows:
+If we start from the target image of a balanced team setup (onsite and remote/nearshoring), then it would be as follows:

 Why?
-The person in the Tech Lead role assumes responsibility and leadership and is therefore an existential link.
-In-depth technical training is necessary so that the person can represent these competencies at all.
-What should also not be underestimated: The Tech Lead should definitely be familiarized with the regional cultural customs of the onsite team so that this can also be passed on.
+The person in the tech lead role takes on responsibility and leadership and is therefore an existential link.
+A more in-depth technical training is necessary so that the person can represent these competencies at all.
+What should also not be underestimated: The tech lead should definitely be familiarized with the regional cultural customs of the onsite team so that this can also be passed on.

-Senior developers already have a great deal of technological knowledge and can therefore act as perfect mentors for junior developers.
-Through early integration into code reviews, they can also be perfectly called upon to ensure and enforce code and project standards.
-This also relieves the tech lead, especially from a technical perspective.
+Senior developers already have a great deal of technological knowledge and can therefore act perfectly as mentors for junior developers .
+Through early integration into code reviews, they can also be perfectly used to ensure and enforce code and project standards .
+This also leads to a relief for the tech lead, especially from a technical point of view.

-As soon as the basic system is up and running, it is time to bring in the QA engineers and DevOps engineers.
-The nearshoring team now has sufficient specialist and project knowledge available and seamless integration into the development process can take place.
+Once the basic system is up and running, it’s time to bring in the QA engineers and DevOps engineers.
+The nearshoring team now has enough specialist and project knowledge available and seamless integration into the development process can take place.

 What else needs to be considered during technical onboarding?

-In addition to the right sequence, there are of course other important points.
-The onsite and nearshoring team should have the same understanding and resources with regard to the following topics:
+In addition to the correct order, there are of course other important points.
+The onsite and nearshoring team should have the same understanding and resources regarding the following topics:

 - Technologies and frameworks used